Monday, July 20, 2015

 When I was in yeshivah, one of my favorite sefarim was Chiddushei Reb Chaim on the Rambam.
 I was always fastidious about taking notes, and did so with this work too.
 Later, when I was teaching at Ohr Somayach, I found it very useful to teach Chiddushei Reb Chaim - not from the original Hebrew, but instead presenting the arguments in English.
 My notes came in handy, too, not just for myself, but also for my students.

-Reading R. Gil Student's latest post reminded me that I still have these notes sitting on my computer.
+Reading a post from Rabbi Gil Student reminded me that I still have these notes sitting on my computer.
 I am making them freely available here.
 The document includes ten sections of Reb Chaim's work, translated and also presented in outline form in order to make the arguments easier to follow.
 I converted the notes from an old Word file, so the formatting is not up to my usual standards.
-I haven't checked it over in the last ten years, either, but I probably wouldn't get around to doing so, so I am making it available as-is.
+I haven't checked it over in the last fifteen years, either, but I probably wouldn't get around to doing so, so I am making it available as-is.